Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{(i).
-Task masking.} This approach masks a subset of neurons at each layer for a task (identified by task-id).
-Since the mask can indicate what neurons have been used by previous tasks, in learning the new task, the system can freeze the used neurons to prevent CF of the previously learned knowledge.
-The most popular system is HAT~\cite{Serra2018overcoming} in CV.
-HAT initializes a task embedding $\bm{e}^{(t)}_l$ for each task $t$ and each layer $l$ in the network.
+\textbf{HAT} initializes a task embedding $\bm{e}^{(t)}_l$ for each task $t$ and each layer $l$ in the network.
 A $\texttt{sigmoid}$ function is used as a pseudo-gate/step function along with a large positive number $s$ (hyper-parameter).
 A mask $\bm{m}_l^{(t)}$ is given by $ \bm{m}_l^{(t)} = \sigma (s\bm{e}^{(t)}_l) $.
 During training, the mask is element-wise multiplied with the output of each layer $l$.
-In backward propagation, HAT blocks the used neurons (indicated by the mask) by previous tasks via multiplication of the inverse of the mask with the gradient to avoid CF. In NLP, this task masking mechanism has been mainly used in the adapter layer to prevent CF, including,
+In backward propagation, HAT blocks the used neurons (indicated by the mask) by previous tasks via multiplication of the inverse of the mask with the gradient to avoid CF.